piriya33/CDC_Wordpress/wp-content/plugins/gd-bbpress-tools/readme.txt

 * Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==
-* Where can I configure the plugin?
+= Where can I configure the plugin? =
 Open the Forums menu, and you will see Tools item there.
 This will open a panel with global plugin settings.

-* Will this plugin work with standalone bbPress installation?
-No. This plugin requires the plugin versions of bbPress 2.3 or higher.
+= Will this plugin work with standalone bbPress installation? = No. This plugin requires the plugin versions of bbPress 2.5 or higher.

-* Does this plugin work with bbPress that is part of BuddyPress plugin?
-No. Plugin requires bbPress 2.3 or higher plugin.

-* Does this plugin work with bbPress plugin used as site wide forums for BuddyPress plugin?
-Yes.
-But, make sure to enable 'Always Include' option for JavaScript and CSS.
+= Click on Quote button doesn't add quoted content? = This happens if the plugin's JavaScript is not loaded.
+Make sure that both CSS and JavaScript options are enabled.
+If that doesn't help, make sure to enable 'Always Include' option too.

+= Some features not working with BuddyPress group forums? = This happens if the plugin's JavaScript is not loaded.
+Make sure that both CSS and JavaScript options are enabled and 'Always Include' option is also enabled.

+= Some BuddyPress features break when I use BuddyPress Nuovo templates? = The problem is caused by the Italic BBCode due to the conflict with the Underscore templates system BuddyPress uses.
+You can disable Italic BBCode, or you can limit BBCodes to the bbPress content only (highly recommended).

+= When the quote is used on the formatted content, formatting will be gone inside displayed quote? = This happens because quoting can only take rendered HTML as is, and when saved, bbPress will remove some of the HTML elements based on the user role.
+[GD bbPress Toolbox Pro](https://plugins.dev4press.com/gd-bbpress-toolbox/) plugin includes additional features that expand the allowed HTML elements for all roles, and that solves this quote problem.

 == Translations ==
 * English